Active Directory: Database

-The Active-Directory database, the directory store, in Windows 2000 Server uses the JET Blue-based Extensible Storage Engine (ESE98) and is limited to 16 terabytes and 2 billion objects (but only 1 billion security principals) in each domain controller's database.
+The Active-Directory database, the directory store, in Windows 2000 Server uses the JET Blue-based Extensible Storage Engine (ESE98).
+Each domain controller's database is limited to 16 terabytes and 2 billion objects (but only 1 billion security principals).
 Microsoft has created NTDS databases with more than 2 billion objects.
-(NT4's Security Account Manager could support no more than 40,000 objects).
-Called NTDS.DIT, it has two main tables: the data table and the link table.
+NT4's Security Account Manager could support up to 40,000 objects.
+It has two main tables: the data table and the link table.
 Windows Server 2003 added a third main table for security descriptor single instancing.

 Programs may access the features of Active Directory via the COM interfaces provided by Active Directory Service Interfaces.

 Trusting

 To allow users in one domain to access resources in another, Active Directory uses trusts.

 Trusts inside a forest are automatically created when domains are created.
 The forest sets the default boundaries of trust, and implicit, transitive trust is automatic for all domains within a forest.